CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 **Ethereum**

 - [Descentralised blockchain platform](https://ethereum.org/en/developers/docs/).
 - An [Ethereum Client](https://ethereum.org/en/developers/docs/nodes-and-clients/) is a node of the network.
-There are different [node types](https://ethereum.org/en/developers/docs/nodes-and-clients/) and node implementations (Nethermind, OpenEthereum).
+There are different [node types](https://ethereum.org/en/developers/docs/nodes-and-clients/) and node implementations (we use Nethermind).
 - [Ethereum full node vs archive node](https://www.quicknode.com/guides/infrastructure/ethereum-full-node-vs-archive-node): Full nodes are the nodes that copy and verify transactions on the blockchain and help maintain the blockchain state.
 They store the state of the most recent 128 blocks.
 Archive nodes are full nodes running with a special option known as "archive mode".
 Archive nodes have all the historical data of the blockchain since the genesis block.
 - Running your own node can be difficult and you don’t always need to run your own instance.
 In this case, you can use a third party API provider like [GetBlock](https://getblock.io/) or [QuickNode](https://www.quicknode.com/).
 - Every Ethereum client implements an [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).